lbttim/SBZPortal/readme.md

 ## 🔒 Security & Data Sovereignty

-* **End-to-End Encryption:** All communication between the DJI hardware and the Kite platform is fully encrypted.
+* **End-to-End Encryption:** All communication between the DJI hardware and the SBZPortal platform is fully encrypted.
 * **RBAC (Role-Based Access Control):** Granular permissions ensure operators only see the data relevant to their rank or mission.
 * **Sovereign Data Storage:** Flight logs and sensitive media remain within the organization’s controlled environment.